 3: ISLAND FAST FOOD GRILL 520 Sea Island Parkway

-The menu, predictably, features lots of staples of greek cuisine.
-From hummus to lamb chops, there’s much to be said regarding the distinct tastes of these mediterranean inspired dishes.
-With lots of herbs and feta to go around, everything coming out of this kitchen is bound to be strongly flavored and aromatic.
-They have multiple different skewers, several greek salads, steaks, lamb chops, and some pasta dishes as well.
-There are plenty of delicious appetizers to go around too, including some amazing crispy calamari, crab cakes, eggplant fritters, and flaming cheese served with pita.
-Along with the traditional appetizers, there are some dips served with pita, like classic hummus, a spicy red pepper and feta cheese blend, and an eggplant baba ganoush.
+From hummus to lamb chops, there’s much to be said regarding the distinct tastes of these European-inspired dishes.
+With lots of herbs to go around, everything coming out of this kitchen is bound to be strongly flavored and aromatic.
+They have multiple different pizzas, steaks, lamb chops, and some pasta dishes as well.
+There are plenty of delicious appetizers to go around too, including rosemary cashews, black olive tapenade with goat cheese, pork belly steamed buns, and wasabi-deviled eggs.
 There is a lengthy beer and wine list as well, so look forward to some interesting pairings.

-If you’re looking for something a bit out of the norm for food in the area, and you love herbs, oils, and feta, Mezes is the restaurant for your next outing.
+If you’re looking for something a bit out of the norm for food in the area, and you love herbs, feta, and "Green Eggs and Ham", Old Bull Tavern is the restaurant for your next outing.
 Slammed right into the center of downtown Beaufort, chances are you’ll be within walking distance of this spot and one point or another, so go give it a try.
 It is, after all, where the locals eat.

 5: EL NUEVO VALLARTA 1742 Ribaut Road